Turning 40 came and went like any other day in the life of a work-at-home, homeschooling mama. I got up, did my thing, and went for dinner.

 - Marriages end.
 We live in a fallen world.
 Breaking of vows happens long before the divorce is final.
 Sometimes there is other way.
 To think otherwise only hurts those enduring abuse and neglect.

 - Traditional foods are the way to go.
-Too much sugar, too much dye – it really does effect their mood & personally.
+Too much sugar, too much dye – it really does affect their mood & personally.

 - Homeschooling is the hardest thing I have ever done.